ansible-collections/netapp.ontap/README.md

   - na_ontap_ldap_client - remove limitation on schema so that custom schemas can be used.

 ### Added REST support to existing modules
-  - na_ontap_ntp - Added REST support to the ntp module
+  - na_ontap_ntp - Added REST support to the ntp module.

 ## 21.10.0